Borr Drilling Ltd (BORR) Shares Up Despite Recent Market Volatility - News Heater

-Borr Drilling Ltd (NYSE: BORR) has seen a rise in its stock price by 3.05 in relation to its previous close of 6.23.
-However, the company has experienced a 3.22% gain in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-10-05 that The year has been subdued for oil and gas stocks.
-It’s not surprising because oil traded below $70 per barrel in the first half of the year.
+Borr Drilling Ltd (NYSE: BORR) has seen a rise in its stock price by 0.34 in relation to its previous close of 5.92.
+However, the company has experienced a -4.65% decline in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-11-07 that Two weeks ago, leading shallow water offshore driller Borr Drilling successfully refinanced the majority of its debt obligations with an aggregate $1.54 billion in new senior secured notes.
+However, surging interest rates in combination with a recent earnings warning resulted in the requirement to offer double-digit coupons as well as some issuer discounts.
+While the transaction will increase annual interest obligations by close to $20 million, the company managed to extend debt maturities to at least 2028.

 Is It Worth Investing in Borr Drilling Ltd (NYSE: BORR) Right Now?

-compared to its average ratio and a 36-month beta value of 2.95.
-Analysts have mixed views on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for BORR is 2.92.
+There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.